Combined Trademark: Everything You Need to Know

 Let's say you use an approved combined trademark in your business.
 A few years into your operation you decide it's time to update your logo and want to separate the business name from the symbol.
 That's when you realize that you don't own a trademark on the name or the logo separately.
 Your trademark only applies to the combined image, limiting how you can use the individual components.

 To correct this, you have to apply for a trademark for the name and another for the logo.
 However, you may find that this is not possible.
 One of your components may be covered by someone else's trademark or it may be considered descriptive and ineligible for registration.

 If you need help with establishing the protection of a combined trademark, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.